traxconn/talkino/readme.txt

-=== Talkino - Click to Chat for WhatsApp, Facebook Messenger and Telegram === Author URI: https://traxconn.com/
+=== Talkino ===
+Author URI: https://traxconn.com/
 Plugin URI: https://traxconn.com/plugins/talkino/
 Contributors: traxconn, yipchunmun, leesuijen
 Donate link: https://traxconn.com/
-Tags: click to chat, whatsapp, whatsapp business, facebook messenger, telegram Requires at least: 4.9
+Tags: click to chat, whatsapp, whatsapp business, messenger, telegram Requires at least: 4.9
 Tested up to: 6.1.1
-Stable tag: 2.0.4
+Stable tag: 2.0.5
-Requires PHP: 7.3
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Let your customers contact you through WhatsApp, Facebook Messenger, Telegram, phone and email.
+Let your customers contact you through WhatsApp, Messenger, Telegram, phone and email.

 == Description ==

-It's time to let your customers reach you via different chat channels such as [WhatsApp](https://www.whatsapp.com/), [Facebook Messenger](https://www.messenger.com/) and [Telegram](https://web.telegram.org/k/) on WordPress site or WooCommerce online store by using Talkino!
+Take your customer engagement to the next level with Talkino, the ultimate click-to-chat plugin for WordPress sites and WooCommerce online stores.
+With Talkino, your customers can reach you on their favorite chat channels, including WhatsApp, Messenger, and Telegram, all from one convenient location.

-Talkino is the best click to chat plugin to show your agents’ WhatsApp, Facebook Messenger, Telegram, phone and email on the chatbox of your site.
+Talkino offers the best solution for showcasing your agents' WhatsApp, Messenger, Telegram, phone, and email on your website.
+The best part?
+There's no limit to the number of agents you can add!

-With a single click, customers can connect with you in their preferred way.
-It's indeed an effective way for you to increase engagement between you and your customers.
+With a simple click, your customers can connect with you on the channel they prefer, leading to increased engagement and conversion rates.
+Say goodbye to missed connections and hello to happier customers with Talkino.

-Here are some of the supported features:
+Unlock a world of possibilities with Talkino's powerful feature set as below:

 - **Multi chat**
-Integrate multiple social messengers and contact methods such as [WhatsApp](https://www.whatsapp.com/), [Facebook Messenger](https://www.messenger.com/), [Telegram](https://web.telegram.org/k/), phone and email into your WordPress & WooCommerce site.
+With multi-chat support for popular social messengers like [WhatsApp](https://www.whatsapp.com/), [Messenger](https://www.messenger.com/), and [Telegram](https://web.telegram.org/k/), as well as phone and email integration, you can provide your customers with a truly streamlined experience.
+Say goodbye to juggling multiple channels, and hello to a more efficient way of communicating with your customers.

-- **Unlimited agents' accounts**
+- **Unlimited agents**
-Support unlimited agents with multiple social messengers and contacts.
+Unique feature of unlimited agents supports multiple social messengers and other chat channels.
+This powerful tool allows you to add as many agents as you want, enabling seamless communication and efficient customer support.

+- **Stylish layouts**
+We offer our customers the freedom to customize the display of Talkino to match their site's look and feel.
+You can choose between the "Direct" and "Modern" layouts to create a seamless workflow that enhances your customers' chat experience.

 - **Ordering list**
-Drag and drop to arrange the ordering of chat channels and agents.
+You can easily drag and drop to arrange the chat channels and agents.
+This feature allows you to prioritize and manage the display of chat channels and agents according to your business needs.

-- **Display or hide chatbox on any pages**
+- **Visibility**
-Manage the pages, post, search and WooCommerce pages to display or hide chatbox.
+Have full control over where Talkino is displayed on your website.
+Choose which pages, posts, search, and WooCommerce pages to show or hide it, and control its visibility for mobile and desktop users.

 - **Online modes**
-Changing your online status is all about setting the right expectation for your customers.
-Talkino provides 3 default modes which include Online, Away, and Offline modes for the chatbox.
+Talkino offers three default modes - Online, Away, and Offline.
+Set your agents to Online mode when they are available to chat, to Away mode when they are temporarily unavailable, and to Offline mode when they are fully unavailable.

 - **Editable text**
-Enable you to edit the text of Talkino's chatbox in different modes.
-These include online, away and offline modes.
+Customize your text label with Talkino.
+Edit the text which includes for Online, Away, and Offline modes to match your brand's tone and voice.

-- **Chatbox animation**
+- **Engaging Animation**
-Change the animation of the chatbox whether fade in or slide up animation.
+Catch the eye of your website visitors with engaging animations.
+Choose between a fade-in or slide-up animation to add visual interest and impact.

 - **Color templates**
-Color templates for the chatbox are ready for you to choose.
+Elevate your customer's chat experience with ready-to-use color templates.
+Choose a color theme that aligns with your brand or website design.

 - **Fully customizable style**
-Customize the theme color, chatbox icon, button icon, styles, text color, background and position of chatbox to meet your favorite style or theme design.
+Make Talkino fit seamlessly into your website's style and branding with customizable theme color, icon, button icon, styles, text color, background, position and many more.

+- **Weekly visitor report**
+Stay on top of your customer engagement with a weekly report on how visitors are reaching you.
+Use the insights to enhance their experience and drive sales.

 - **WooCommerce compatible**
-Talkino is fully compatible with WooCommerce store.
+Boost your sales and support by seamlessly integrating Talkino into your WooCommerce store.

-- **Translation ready**
+- **Translation support**
-Talkino is open to translating into any language by using a plugin.
+Expand your reach to a global audience by translating Talkino into any language with the help of a plugin.

-- **Mobile responsive**
+- **Mobile-friendly**
-Mobile responsive for the chatbox.

-**Compatible Plugins**
+Ensure your customers can connect with you from any device with Talkino's fully responsive design for mobile and tablet view.

+**COMPATIBLE PLUGINS**

-Talkino supports most plugins which includes [WooCommerce](https://wordpress.org/plugins/woocommerce/), [WPML](https://wpml.org/) and more.
+Talkino is compatible with a range of popular plugins, including [WooCommerce](https://wordpress.org/plugins/woocommerce/), [WPML](https://wpml.org/) and many more.

-**Talkino Bundle**

-Let's check out our [Talkino Bundle](https://traxconn.com/plugins/talkino/) for more advanced features as below!

-- **All features of Talkino.**
+**PREMIUM IS AVAILABLE**

+Upgrade to Talkino Premium for an exceptional customer experience.
+Get access to a range of powerful features that will take your customer support to the next level, including:

+- **Automated Reply**
+Save time and money by integrating with [Typebot](https://typebot.io/) virtual assistant, which can answer frequently asked questions 24/7, making your customers happier and more satisfied.

+- **Shortcode Widget**
+Easily display the agent's widget with their chat channels inside any post or WooCommerce page using a shortcode.
+Use our shortcode generator or manually create the shortcode with its attributes to seamlessly integrate Talkino widgets into your website.

+- **Reporting**
+Gain valuable insights into customer communication and behavior with our reporting feature.
+Analyze how customers are reaching your agents and which chat channels they are using the most to enhance your overall customer experience.

+- **Country Block**
+Effortlessly restrict users in certain countries from reaching you with the fantastic blocking feature, especially useful in countries where your service is not provided.

-- **Online time schedule** - Online time schedule of chatbox and able to cater for different agents and global business opening hours.
+- **Online schedule**
+Customize online schedules for different agents and cater to global business opening hours.
+Configure each agent's online schedule time to display different agents on your site at different times.

-- **Contact form** - Support contact form to let users email to admin when chatbox is under offline mode.
-- **Google reCaptcha v3** - Support Google reCaptcha v3 for the contact form to protect the form from spam.
+- **Contact form**
+Talkino's built-in contact form allows you to stay connected with your customers even when you're offline.
+It's a great way to continue supporting your customers and to receive messages from them while you're unavailable.
+The contact form supports integration with Google reCaptcha v3, which helps protect it from spam.
+With this feature, you can ensure that all messages you receive are from genuine customers and not spam bots.

+- **Premium Support**
+Get premium support from our team through a support ticket system.
+We're ready to resolve any issues or bugs you encounter to ensure you have the best experience possible.

 - **And many more!**

+>Let's check out our [Talkino Premium](https://traxconn.com/plugins/talkino/) to take advantage of these powerful features to deliver an exceptional customer experience!

 [Demo](https://talkino.traxconn.com/)  |  [Documentation](https://traxconn.com/plugins/talkino/docs/)  |  [Support](https://traxconn.com/contact/)

-**Contribute to Talkino**
+**CONTRIBUTION**

 We welcome you to contribute to Talkino by participating in the development of Talkino in the GitHub repository.
 If you have a suggestion, problem, pull request, or bug to report, please share it [here](https://github.com/traxconn/talkino).

-**Support Us**
+**SUPPORT US**

 If you enjoy using Talkino, we would appreciate it if you could leave us a review.
 Your reviews help encourage us to keep developing new features for the plugin.
 If you encounter any problems or bugs while using Talkino, please report them [here](https://github.com/traxconn/talkino/issues?state=open) or [contact us](https://traxconn.com/contact/) directly so we can help resolve the issue.

 == Installation ==

-**Minimum Requirements**

 * PHP version 7.3 or greater (PHP 7.3 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)